omarbitar97/Card-War-Game/README.md

-Card War Game
+Card War Game.
-A simple card battle game built with Unity where players draw cards and compete against a bot opponent.
-First to 8 points wins!
+A simple card battle game built with Unity where players draw cards and compete against a bot opponent, First to 8 points wins!

 Project Overview:
 This project started as a technical assignment for a senior unity developer position - build a simple